-ECA has prepared this interactive map to help you understand and explain to assignees how key events around the world have affected cost of living indices during our survey period.
+ECA has prepared this interactive map to help you understand and explain to assignees how key events around the world have affected cost of living indices during our most recent survey period.
 This should act as a useful guide when considering whether to amend assignee cost of living allowances to ensure that spending power is maintained.

 ECA’s interim surveys